 The following is an article from the June 2017 issue of "Get Your Ducks in a Row" Carolina Family Estate Planning's free newsletter.
-You can read the rest of the issue, as well as back issues of our newsletter online at www.carolinafep.com/library/newsletters/ or subscribe for free at www.carolinafep.com/newsletter.cfm
+You can read the rest of the issue, as well as back issues of our newsletter online or subscribe to our newsletter for free.

 In April, Jackie presented “The 11 Threats to You, Your Family, and Your Assets” at the Triangle Aphasia Project, Unlimited.
 We interviewed founder Maura Silverman to learn more about the organization.